matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 To stop peeking, the user calls `/unpeek` on the room, similar to `/leave`.
 This returns 200 on success, 404 on unrecognised ID, or 400 if the room was not being peeked in the first place.
-Having stopped peeking, the empty room block appears in the `leave` block of the next sync response to tell the client that the user is no longer peeking.
+Having stopped peeking, the unpeeked room will appear in the `leave` block of the next sync response to tell the client that the user is no longer peeking.

 The new `/peek` and `/unpeek` endpoints require authentication and can be ratelimited.
 Their responses are analogous to their `/join` and `/leave`